Vonng/pigsty/docs/v-infra.md

 ----------------
 ## `REPO`

-When Pigsty is installed on the meta node, Pigsty pulls up a YUM repository locally for the current environment to install RPM packages.
+When Pigsty is installed on the meta node, Pigsty pulls up a local Yum repo for the current env to install RPM packages.

-During initialization, Pigsty downloads all packages and their dependencies (specified by [`repo_packages`](#repo_packages)) from the Internet upstream sources (specified by [`repo_upstreams`](#repo_upstreams)) to [`{{ repo_home }}`](#repo_home) / [`{{ repo_name }}`](#repo_name)  (default is `/www/pigsty`).
+During initialization, Pigsty downloads all packages and their dependencies (specified by [`repo_packages`](#repo_packages)) from the Internet upstream repo (specified by [`repo_upstreams`](#repo_upstreams)) to [`{{ repo_home }}`](#repo_home) / [`{{ repo_name }}`](#repo_name)  (default is `/www/pigsty`).
 The total size of all dependent software is about 1GB, and the download speed depends on your network.

-When creating a local Yum source, if the directory already exists and there is a marker file named `repo_complete` in the directory, Pigsty will assume that the local Yum source has been initialized and skip the software download phase.
+When creating a local Yum repo, if the directory already exists and there is a marker file named `repo_complete` in the directory, Pigsty will assume that the local Yum repo has been initialized and skip the software download phase.

-Although Pigsty has tried to use mirror sources as much as possible to speed up downloads, a small number of package downloads may still be blocked by firewalls.
-If the download speed of some packages is too slow, you can set a download proxy to complete the first download with the [`proxy_env`](#proxy_env) configuration entry, or download the pre-packaged [offline installer](t-offline.md) directly.
+Although Pigsty has tried to use mirror repos as much as possible to speed up downloads, a small number of package downloads may still be blocked by firewalls.
+If the download speed of some packages is too slow, you can set a download proxy to complete the first download with the [`proxy_env`](#proxy_env) config entry, or download the pre-packaged [offline installer](t-offline.md) directly.

 The offline installer package is the entire `{{ repo_home }}/{{ repo_name }}` directory as a zip package `pkg.tgz`.
 During `configure`, if Pigsty finds the offline package `/tmp/pkg.tgz`, it will unzip it to the `{{ repo_home }}/{{ repo_name }}` directory, thus skipping the software download step during installation.

-The default offline installation package is based on CentOS 7.8.2003 x86_64 operating system, if you are using a different operating system or not using a brand new operating system environment, there may be RPM package conflict and dependency error problems, please refer to the FAQ to solve.
+The default offline installation package is based on CentOS 7.8.2003 x86_64 operating system, if you are using a different operating system or not using a brand new operating system env, there may be RPM package conflict and dependency error problems, please refer to the FAQ to solve.

 ### `repo_enabled`

-Whether to enable local sources, type: `bool`, level: G, default value: `true`.
+Enable local repo, type: `bool`, level: G, default value: `true`.

-Performs the normal local YUM source creation process, setting `false` will skip the build local source operation on the current node.
+Performs the normal local YUM repo creation process, setting `false` will skip the build local repo operation on the current node.
 When you have multiple meta nodes, you can set this parameter to `false` on the alternate meta node.

 ### `repo_name`

-Local source name, type: `string`, level: G, default value: `"pigsty"`.
+Local repo name, type: `string`, level: G, default value: `"pigsty"`.
 It is not recommended to modify this parameter.

 ### `repo_address`

-Local source external access address, type: `string`, level: G, default value: `"pigsty"`.
+Local repo external access address, type: `string`, level: G, default value: `"pigsty"`.

-The address of the local yum source for external services, either a domain name or an IP address, the default is `yum.pigsty`.
+The address of the local yum repo for external services, either a domain name or an IP address, the default is `yum. pigsty`.

-If you use a domain name, you must ensure that in the current environment, the domain name will resolve correctly to the server where the local source is located, i.e. the meta-node.
+If you use a domain name, you must ensure that in the current env, the domain name will resolve correctly to the server where the local repo is located, i.e. the meta-node.

-If the local yum source does not use the standard port 80, you need to add the port to the address and keep it consistent with the [`repo_port`](#repo_port) variable.
+If the local yum repo does not use the standard port 80, you need to add the port to the address and keep it consistent with the [`repo_port`](#repo_port) variable.

-The static DNS configuration [`node_dns_hosts`](v-nodes.md#node_dns_hosts) in the [nodes](v-nodes.md) parameter can be used to write the `pigsty` local source domain name by default for all nodes in the current environment.
+The static DNS config [`node_dns_hosts`](v-nodes.md#node_dns_hosts) in the [nodes](v-nodes.md) parameter can be used to write the `pigsty` local repo domain name by default for all nodes in the current env.

 ### `repo_port`

-Local source port, type: `int`, level: G, default value: `80`.
+Local repo port, type: `int`, level: G, default value: `80`.

 Pigsty accesses all web services through this port on the meta node, make sure you can access this port on the meta node.